By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• NR and NMN show identical pharmacokinetic profiles and blood NAD+ increases in human trials
+• NR and NMN show identical pharmacokinetic profiles and blood NAD+ increases according to Dr. Wallace’s analysis

 • Both compounds require gut microbiome-dependent conversion, explaining individual response variations